aekiss/HCP-Data-CFD-2023/README.md

 git clone https://github.com/aekiss/HPC-Data-CFD-2023.git
 ```
 This will have created a directory called `HPC-Data-CFD-2023` in your gadi home directory.

+Note: this repository is being updated, so you may need to clone a fresh version of this repository (or do a `git pull`, if you know about git) just prior to the tutorial.

 # Tutorial Session